-Use the Lede tweaks in the Style Editor to enable or disable this feature, and to set its style.
+Use the Lede tweaks in Site Styles to enable or disable this feature, and to set its style.

 In blog posts, author profiles can display each author's name, profile picture, and bio.
 Author profiles display below the page content.

-Adjust the style with the tweaks in the Blog: Item section of the Style Editor.
+Adjust the style with the tweaks in the Blog: Item section of Site Styles.
 Use the Show Author Profile tweak to enable or disable the author profile.

 Click the author name in the blog post metadata to view a filtered results page for that author’s posts.

 Farro and Haute's customizable Share buttons display below the author profile.
-Style them with the Share Buttons section of the Style Editor.
+Style them with the Share Buttons section of Site Styles.
 Uncheck Show Share Buttons to hide them.

 Blog posts follow the content inset formatting for certain single-column blocks.

-Use the tweaks in the Blog Item: Related Posts section of the Style Editor to adjust or hide the Related Posts label, and to choose whether the posts display at site width or browser width.
+Use the tweaks in the Blog Item: Related Posts section of Site Styles to adjust or hide the Related Posts label, and to choose whether the posts display at site width or browser width.

 Next and Previous navigation

-Use the Blog Item: Pagination section of the Style Editor to adjust the navigation arrows that encourage visitors to click through to the next or previous post.
+Use the Blog Item: Pagination section of Site Styles to adjust the navigation arrows that encourage visitors to click through to the next or previous post.
 Navigation arrows display the post title and one metadata element.

 - Pagination: Normal - Displays at the bottom of the page.